vinayvis821/vinayvis821/README.md

 ## Hi, I'm Vinay 👋

-I'm a senior studying Computer Science at Washington University in St. Louis.
-I just finished up a Software Engineering internship at Amazon AWS this past summer, and am excited to be returning to AWS starting in the fall of 2024.
+I recently graduated with a Computer Science degree from Washington University in St. Louis.
+Currently, I am moving across the country to start my new job as a Software Engineer.
+I look forward to seeing what's in store for me!

 You can visit my [personal website](https://vinayvis821.github.io/personal-site/) (work in progress) to learn more and contact me